astramind-ai/Mixture-of-depths/README.md

 We welcome contributions from the community, whether it's adding new features, improving documentation, or reporting bugs.
 Please refer to our contribution guidelines before making a pull request.

 ## 📜 License
-BitMat is open-sourced under the Apache-2.0 license.
+This repo is open-sourced under the Apache-2.0 license.

 ## Citation
-If you use BitMat in your research, please cite it using the following Bibtex entry:
+If you use our code in your research, please cite it using the following Bibtex entry:

 ```bibtex
 @article{MoD2024,